romanpierson/vertx-web-accesslog/README.md

 * Raw values are translated into formatted values and only those get passed to appenders
 * Appenders do not get passed anymore `AccessLogElement` instances
+* Fixed a bug in `DateTimeElement` that caused pattern definition not to work